awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluenceconfiguration.md

 # AWS::Kendra::DataSource ConfluenceConfiguration<a name="aws-properties-kendra-datasource-confluenceconfiguration"></a>

-Provides configuration information for data sources that connect to Confluence\.
+Provides the configuration information to connect to Confluence as your data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-confluenceconfiguration-syntax"></a>